-Lecture: Systematic summary: Highlighting the similarities and differences between for profit and NGOs.
-Classification of the performance approach financial accounting system and the
+similarities and differences between for profit Seminar: Interactive processing of the lecture's and NGOs.
+Classification of the performance approach financial accounting system and the cash performance financial accounting system.
+Seminar: Interactive processing of the lecture's

 Presentation about social problems occuring in today society